-We believe the Word of God has been providentially preserved through the ages and reliably translated into English.
-While many good translations exist, for ease of instruction, the only two versions used for memorization at Legacy are the English Standard Version and the King James Version.
-Elementary teachers may also use the New International Reader's Version (NIRV) as appropriate for student reading level.
-However, other Christian textbook publishers or authors using translations true to the original biblical manuscripts will not be excluded from our curriculum.
+We believe the Word of God has been providentially preserved through the ages and reliably translated into English, and Bible memorization is a component of every grade level at Legacy.
+While many good translations exist, for ease of instruction, the only two versions used for individual memorization at Legacy are the English Standard Version and the King James Version.
+Large group Bible memorization at Legacy is in the English Standard Version.

+Elementary teachers may also use the New International Reader's Version (NIRV) in class as appropriate for student reading level.
+Additionally, Christian textbook publishers or authors using other translations true to the original biblical manuscripts will not be excluded from our curriculum.